 To access the Build page, choose a project node (not the Solution node) in Solution Explorer.
 Then choose View, Property Pages on the menu.
 When the Project Designer appears, choose the Build tab.

 Your computer might show different names or locations for some of the Visual Studio user interface elements in the following instructions.
 The Visual Studio edition that you have and the settings that you use determine these elements.
 For more information, see Personalizing the IDE.

 The following options enable you to select the configuration and platform to display or modify.

 With simplified build configurations, the project system determines whether to build a debug or release version.
 Therefore, these options are not displayed.
-For more information, see Debug and Release Project Configurations.
+For more information, see How to: Set debug and release configurations.

 Specifies which configuration settings to display or modify.
 The settings can be Active (Debug) (this is the default), Debug, Release, or All Configurations.